 Zircon is a brilliant and underrated gem with a vibrant history.
 This December birthstone has historical value because of its relevance to geology and culture.

 However, zircon looks like other gems to the naked eye.
-Zircon is regularly confused with cubic zirconia, which is a lab grown diamond simulant.
+Zirconregularly confused with cubic zirconia, which is a lab grown diamond simulant.
+Diamond stimulates are fake, whereas lab grown diamonds are real diamonds.
 Colorless zircon looks like a diamond to the naked eye because of the gemstone’s brilliance.
 This can make the birthstone appear as if it has twice as many facets.

 History of Zircon